fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 #### Get started

-On the **Get started** page, specify the following, and then select **Next**:
+On the **Get started** page, populate the fields per your request.

-    - **Country or region**: Country or region where you're porting numbers.
+**Country or region**: Country or region where you're porting numbers.
-    - **List your phone number** Add your phone numbers manually or by uploading a list.
+**List your phone number** Add your phone numbers manually or by uploading a list.
 * To add phone numbers manually, enter numbers in 10-digit or E.164 format, separated by a comma or semi-colon.
 Ranges aren't supported.
 Optional dashes or hyphens are supported.
 * To upload a list of phone numbers, the list must be in CSV format and must have only one column with a header designated as PhoneNumber.
 Each phone number must be in a separate row and can be in 10-digit or E.164 format.

 #### Manage numbers